 Do you love cycling and live in Adelaide?
-We are a community of more than 3000 cyclists - join us and share and connect with other cyclists.
+We are a community of more than 3800 cyclists - join us and share and connect with others.

 I've been waiting for the extension of the southern rail line to Seaford to be opened for some time. as luck would have it, it opened a couple of weeks ago and Gorge road was closed so my route to Murray Bridge was pretty much dictated by the SA government transport authorities.
 I bought my railway ticket at just after 09.00 which meant it cost me only $3.10 to transport myself and bike to Seaford.
 I was fortunate that I travelled and one of the few new electric trains and I have to say they…Continue

 Exactly 12 days ago, I had a massive stack on the Esplanade at Semaphore off my TT bike at 40 kph.

 I ended up having some bad injuries, 3 broken ribs, punctured and collapsed lung, however like a dick (not knowing how bad it was) I decided to ride back to North Adelaide, leaving a trail of blood on the way.
 Riding up Port road, I got worse and worse and was really knocked up and didn't think I was going to make it back.

 Some bloke stops after he sees blood steaming down my…Continue